rocketraman/sane-scan-pdf/README.md

 ### Scripts

+*emulate_duplex_scan.sh*
-*emulate_duplex_scan.sh* Emulate a duplex scan.
-Scan front and backs to separate documents, then use the script to collate into one without the need to reverse the order of pages.
+Emulate a duplex scan.
+Scan odd and even pages of the document to separate documents, then use the script to collate into one document without the need to reverse the order of pages.

 ### Helpful Commands